 We experience reality in the visual cortex, not in the outside world.

-5. Where Is the Evidence for the Mind as Space?
+3.5.
+Where Is the Evidence for the Mind as Space?

-IV.
-Understanding How Memory Encapsulates Reality
+4. Understanding How Memory Absorbs Reality

-1. Storing the Current Environment into Memory
+4.1.
+Storing the Current Environment into Memory

 Imagine standing in this backyard looking at this garden as shown below.
 This is your surrounding environment.
 Shown here is what you see.
 The sun is shining.
 It is a nice day.
 You are enjoying the view.
 You can hear the birds chirping and kids playing.